-Even though a family is determined by the DuPage Housing Authority to be eligible for the program, the owner must approve the family as a suitable renter.
-The DHA knows that the owner has approved the family when a Request for Tenancy Approval (RFTA) form and Packet is submitted to our office.
-A tenant that is eligible to move will have this packet available for the owner.
+2. Approve a tenant: Even though a family is determined by KHA to be eligible for the program, the owner must approve the family as a suitable renter.
+KHA knows that the owner has approved the family when the moving packet (RFTA, Request for Tenancy Approval) is submitted to our office.
+A tenant that is eligible to move will have the packet available for the owner.

-If you are interested in listing your units, the DHA works with GoSection8.com to provide HCV families with owner names and general information about available rental unit(s).
-Any interested families will then contact you for an appointment to see your housing unit(s).
-The DuPage Housing Authority does not steer families to specific owners or rental units, but we will provide families with information on units that are available.
+If you are interested in listing your units, KHA works with GoSection8.com to provide HCV families with owner names and general information about available rental units.
+Any interested families will then contact you for an appointment to see your unit.
+KHA does not steer families to specific owners or rental units, but we will provide families with information on units that are available.